Attendance is mandatory

-Please complete Placement Testing before January 7, 2018.
+Please complete PLACEMENT TESTING before August 26, 2018.

 If you will be arriving from abroad, please arrive in Madison at least two full days before International Orientation to allow for unexpected travel delays and adjustment with travel fatigue and jet lag.

 A $50 orientation fee will be charged upon admission.
 An additional $50 will be charged to any student who misses any part of either orientation day without prior approval from the Center for International Education.

 What to Expect